HorizenOfficial/horizen-academy-v2/docs/fundamentals/blockchain-explorers.md

 Today there is a transaction fee attached to most transactions, but this wasn’t always the case, especially when the network was still in its infancy.
 We have talked about the height before, so we will get to the timestamp now.

-**The first bitcoin was mined on the 3rd of January 2009**, the birthday of the very first cryptocurrency.The “_Relayed By_” field shows who mined the block.
+**The first bitcoin was mined on the 3rd of January 2009**, the birthday of the very first cryptocurrency.
+The “_Relayed By_” field shows who mined the block.

 Today’s mining pools and their reward addresses are mostly known.